 Take photographs yourself

 Smartphones have really good cameras these days.
-If you have the eye for it, taking your own photos can work really well and save money.
+If you have the eye for it, taking your own photos can work really well and save you money.

 Set the camera to the highest resolution, so you can crop photos any way you please.